larsks/acct-manager/README.md

 oc apply -k manifests/authentication
 ```

-This will create add a second identity provider (IDP) named
+This will add a second identity provider (IDP) named `onboarding` to
-`onboarding` to your `OAuth` configuration.
+your `OAuth` configuration.
 The IDP has three users
 (`test-user-{1,2,3}`), all of which have the password `secret`, and is
 configured in [`lookup` mode][lookup], which means that these users
 will be unable to authenticate until you have created the necessary